gustofa/100-days-of-code/log.md

 **Today's Progress**: JavaScript Algorithms and Data Structures Certification in FreeCodeCamp

 **Thoughts:**: The pandemic is affecting my plans and I had to deal with an emergency move.
 The last days were very difficult, I changed cities and it will take me a few days to get settled.

+### Day 22: July 9, 2020

+**Today's Progress**: After a day off, I go back to the code.
+I will spend the next few days studying some Javascript concepts, and then do the JavaScript Algorithms and Data Structures projects in FreeCodeCamp.

+### Day 23: July 10, 2020

+**Today's Progress**: Continuing with JavaScript Algorithms and Data Structures Certification in FreeCodeCamp

+### Day 24: July 11, 2020

+**Today's Progress**: JavaScript Algorithms and Data Structures Certification in FreeCodeCamp

+### Day 25: July 12, 2020

+**Today's Progress**: JavaScript Algorithms and Data Structures Certification in FreeCodeCamp